-The median is the age that 50 per cent of retirees are younger than and 50 per cent are older than.
+Half of the retirees are younger than and half older than the median effective retirement age.
 The average age is the arithmetic mean of the ages of those who retired.

-People who have taken out a part-time pension or a partial old-age pension are not included in the figures of retirees.
+People who have taken out a part-time pension or a partial oldage pension are not included in the figures of retirees.

 All indicators show that the effective retirement age has risen considerably in the 2000s.
-In 2021, all indicators were at their highest levels in statistical history.
+In 2022, the expectancy decreased from the record-high level in 2021 by 0.2 years.
+However, the average and median retirement ages continued to increase and reached record-high levels.
 Since 2017, the number of new retirees on an old-age pension has been lower than before due to the rising retirement age.
-In 2021, those born after March in 1957 reached their retirement age, that is 63 years and 9 months.
+In 2022, the number increased clearly as all who were born in 1958 reached their retirement age of 64 years.

 The average and median values indicate the effective retirement age for a given year; they cannot be used for inferences about changes occurring over time.
-For example, the drop in the average value in the last couple of years is due to the exceptionally low number of new retirees on an old-age pension.
-In reality, this will defer actual retirement.
+For example, the dip in the average value in recent years is due to the exceptionally low number of new retirees on an old-age pension.
+This will defer actual retirement.
 Both the expected effective retirement age and the median effective retirement age have risen clearly since the 2017 pension reform.
+The dip in the expected effective retirement age in 2022 was due to the larger number of new retirees on an old-age pension than in previous years.

 The population age structure has had a major effect on the effective retirement age in the 2000s.
 The boomers have now retired on an oldage pension, so their impact on these indicators has faded.
 In the future, increasingly smaller age groups are approaching retirement age.
-The expected effective retirement age is not affected by the demographic age structure, only by changes in behaviour of those approaching their retirement age.
-As the retirement age rises, the number of new retirees on an oldage pension decreases, which reduces the average effective retirement age, at least in the beginning.
+The expected effective retirement age is not affected by the demographic age structure but by changes in behaviour of those approaching their retirement age.
+The rising retirement age following the 2017 pension reform decreased the number of new retirees on an old-age pension, which reduced the average effective retirement age, at least in the beginning.
+After that, the number of new retirees on an old-age pension has no longer declined, and the average value has taken an upward turn.